awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-pkcs.md

 ## Prerequisites<a name="porting-prereqs-pkcs"></a>

 To port the PKCS \#11 library, you need the following:
-+ An IDE project that includes vendor\-supplied drivers that are suitable for sensitive data\.
++ An IDE project or `CMakeLists.txt` list file that includes vendor\-supplied drivers that are suitable for sensitive data\.

   For information about setting up a test project, see [Setting Up Your Amazon FreeRTOS Source Code for Porting](porting-set-up-project.md)\.
 + A validated configuration of the FreeRTOS kernel\.